Brockwell Park: Festivals and shows

-The park is home to the free Lambeth Country Show, which is held over the second weekend of June, attracting crowds of up to 150,000 people.
-A ticketed annual fireworks display, attracting 30,000 people, also takes place around November 5.
+The park is home to the free Lambeth Country Show, held at various dates during summer since 1974.
+However, the 2026 show has been cancelled, with the Council citing budget pressures.
+Its not known as yet whether it will return in 2027.

-Paid-for music events have been taking place in Brockwell Park for a number of years, including Found Festival in 2016 and Sunfall Festival in 2017.
-As far back as 1913, it was said that, "On the whole probably the people in Brockwell Park, like those in Hyde Park and the other parks, would refuse the weaker Italian stuff and demand the Wagner over and over again".
+A ticketed annual fireworks display, attracting an estimated 30,000 people, last took place in 2018 with the Council cancelling it in 2019 for financial reasons.

-There is local opposition of monetizing the park and the erection of a 12 foot high steel fence around the pay to enter large festivals.
-The park has previously hosted large-scale free to attend un-fenced music events, including an estimated crowd of 150,000 in attendance at a Rock Against Racism carnival in September 1978, headlined by Elvis Costello and The Attractions, and with "people in trees, on the roofs of the flats and on the lido wall".
+The park has previously hosted large-scale free to attend and open music events, including an estimated crowd of 150,000 in attendance at a Rock Against Racism carnival in September 1978, headlined by Elvis Costello and The Attractions, and with "people in trees, on the roofs of the flats and on the lido wall".
 Costello ended his Brockwell Park performance with the song '(What's So Funny 'Bout) Peace, Love, and Understanding'.
 A further Rock Against Racism event including performances by Aswad and Stiff Little Fingers was also held in the park in September 1979.

 In May 1981, Aswad and Pete Townshend "swigging Remy Martin brandy" headlined a TUC benefit gig for the 'People's March For Jobs' campaign, with a crowd of 70,000 in attendance.
 In May 1982, Brockwell Park hosted a Cannabis Law Reform Rally, including "a wicked turbo sound rig with Jah Shaka, Coxone, King Sounds and DBC Rebel Radio´s boxes all connected in a huge horseshoe".
 Madness also headlined a Greater London Council / CND 'Festival for Peace' in Brockwell Park in 1983, compered by John Peel, with a crowd of 30,000 in attendance.
 Paul Weller's new band The Style Council made only their second public appearance at this festival.
 Unfortunate scheduling of the support acts, meant that many arriving in Brockwell Park hoping to see The Damned had already missed their 35-minute set, and subsequent support acts, including The Style Council and Hazel O'Connor, were pelted with mud, amid chants of "We want The Damned".